 Collagen is also good, and for some easier to digest than gelatin.
 Stir collagen into hot or cold beverages.

 For more ways to incorporate gelatin into your diet, I recommend this post.

 If you’ve noticed a gut-healing benefit from taking a glutamine supplement, this post may or may not apply to you.

 But I believe we are safer, based on recent studies, using glutathione (this one), consuming gelatin and eating whole food sources.

 Other ways to heal leaky gut?

-- Consider the Vitamin A Detox Diet (This is the newest and most revolutionary healing diet yet.)
+- Read about the Vitamin A Detox Diet (This is a new and revolutionary healing diet that I’ve used myself to reach my health goals.)
 Includes food lists and printable grocery list.